From Startup to Sale

 3. Marketing: Attracting the Right Buyers

-- Strong revenue streams and growth potential.
+- Strong revenue streams and growth trajectory

-- Scalability and market fit.
+- Scalability and market fit

 4. Negotiation: Securing the Best Deal

-Once offers roll in, negotiation becomes critical.
+Once offers arrive, negotiation becomes decisive.
+Focus on:

 5. Due Diligence: Ensuring Transparency

-- Responding promptly to buyer inquiries.
+- Responding promptly to all buyer inquiries

 6. Closing: Finalizing the Sale